FIU Panthers: Volleyball

-Notable non varsity sports
+Notable non-varsity sports

 Rugby

 Founded in 1989, FIU Rugby competes in the South Independent Rugby Conference against in-state Florida rivals such as USF and UCF.
 FIU Rugby has improved since hiring Head Coach Ronny Suarez in late spring 2015, defeating two-time D1-AA national champions Central Florida in October 2015.

+Esports

+Since the founding of the FIU Esports Department in the fall of 2022 several non-varsity teams have accomplished notable wins in their respective tournaments and conferences.
+The FIU Marvel Rivals team were the winners of the ECAC Collegiate Open in spring of 2025, going 3-1 against Ohio State.
+FIU's League of Legends team won the NACE Club Championship of fall 2025 with a 2-1 win versus Baylor University.
+The FIU Mario Kart team has won two national championships in the ECAC partnered Collegiate Karting League, one in spring of 2025 for Mario Kart 8 Deluxe and another for the game Mario Kart World as a merged team with Miami Dade and Warner University in fall of 2025.